-Scope perceives the 7% trigger of the security as effectively quite low in a UBS-specific context.
-Swiss supervisors have a conservative approach of the Basel 3 regulatory framework for systemically-important banks.
-Each global systemically important Swiss bank reports publicly its specific, FINMA-defined, capital requirements.
-The UBS-specific requirements are illustrated on Chart 1 below.
+• Second, with regards to the bank-specific requirements which, in our view, are applicable to these Notes.
+Indeed, Swiss supervisors have a more conservative approach of the Basel 3 regulatory framework for systemically-important banks.
+As a result, the Swiss requirements for Core Equity Tier 1 and the High Trigger capital ratios are significantly higher than the theoretical Basel 3 requirements that was were illustrated in Chart 1.
+Actually, each global systemically important Swiss bank reports publicly its specific, FINMA-defined, capital requirements.
+The UBS-specific requirements are illustrated on Chart 2 below.

 On a transitional basis, the minimum CET1 ratio requirement of UBS is never lower than 6.9% from 2014 onwards, while the Higher-Trigger capital ratio is never lower than 1.8%.
 As a result, UBS is bound, by Swiss regulation, to a transitional CET1 + Higher Trigger capital ratio of at least 8.7% in 2014, 9.7% in 2015, 10.7% in 2016, 11.7% in 2017 and 12.4% in 2018.
 On a fully phased-basis, the minimum level will be 13% for UBS Group in 2019.

-In light of the numbers shown on Chart 1, an implicit permanent write-down CET1 + High-Trigger capital ratio trigger at 7% looks quite theoretical (except in resolution).
-Indeed, UBS Group had a minimum requirement that was 1.7% higher than the trigger by YE 2014 (and 2.8% higher as of Q1 2014).
-The minimum requirement should be 6% higher than the trigger by 2019.
+In light of the numbers shown on Chart 2, an implicit permanent write-down CET1 ratio trigger at 4.5% looks even more highly theoretical (except in resolution).

-Chart 1: Estimates of minimum transitional Swiss requirements for UBS's CET1 + Higher-Trigger capital ratios 2013-2019 (in %)
+Chart 2: Estimates of minimum transitional Swiss requirements for UBS's CET1 + Higher-Trigger capital ratios 2013-2019 (in %)